Calpurniax/hackaton-fem/README.md

 In the visual aspects, our colour palette is mostly blue and purple, with a light theme, we think is a good combination to present data but keep the visual style a bit funny.
 We chose "Dosis" as font, because is quite clear and readable.
 As composition, the graph of the total internet user is the one containing the `animation`, we think that keep the animated chart in the most important position, is the best option.
 Because is the most impressive and global data, and makes the web more dynamic.
-To create the charts we use Rechart library for React, we find that simple to use and very intuitive.
+To create the charts we use `Rechart` library for React, we find that simple to use and very intuitive.
+For the map we use `React Google maps/Api`

 🗺️ The ``map`` shows the ranking of the 10 cities with the highest Internet users. 🗺️

-⚠️⚠️ To see the map correctly you need a key that we have in our .env, when you correct this document please ask for the ``apiKey`` ⚠️⚠️
+⚠️⚠️ To see the map correctly you need a key that we have in our .env, when you correct this document please ask to [Nur Ahissami](https://www.linkedin.com/in/nurahissami/) for the ``apiKey`` ⚠️⚠️

 <hr>